 Our grounds, gardens and bushland are some of the most popular experiences at the sites.
 As you explore Port Arthur Historic Site, make sure you spend some time in the reconstructed ornamental and vegetable gardens, which date from the 1850s to the early 20th century.

 In contrast to Port Arthur, the bushland at the Coal Mines Historic Site is a thought-provoking setting for the ruins and relics of what was an ambitious and desperately harsh convict mining endeavour.

-The Introductory Tour at Port Arthur Historic Site provides our visitors with a broad overview of the main messages of the site and its history.
+The self-guided audio experience at Port Arthur Historic Site provides our visitors with a broad overview of the main messages of the site and its history.
 You can find out more about the site by joining our other tours and activities.
 The story of Port Arthur is interpreted and shared in a range of ways – signs, spoken commentary, publications, plays, art, sound, film, and through participation in archaeological excavations.

 At the Coal Mines Historic Site, you’re invited to explore at your own pace.
 The serene bushland setting is punctuated with the ruins of the original buildings, and echoes of stories from the past, woven through the landscape.

 Our interpretive approach extends beyond the landscapes of the Port Arthur Historic Sites to provide an understanding of these places in ways that embrace their historical, geographical and social contexts.